Key Strategies for Preventing a Heart Attack

 See your heart’s health in a whole new way

 With the 2020 Heart Attack Prevention White Paper, you have the power to affect your health care as never before.
 Use what you learn to:

 Who will benefit from this timely intelligence?

 The fact that you are reading this suggests that you’re not willing to leave your fate in others’ hands.
 You want to know more.
 You need to know more.
 And you’re willing to seek out the best and most current information so that you can raise important issues with your own doctors.

 The 2020 Heart Attack Prevention White Paper will prove valuable to you if any of the following criteria describes your personal situation.

 University of California, Berkeley,

 The White Papers are published by the University of California, Berkeley, School of Public Health.
-These publications are an outgrowth of the Schools commitment to help improve the health and wellness of our community of readers by publishing expert advice on prevention, diagnosis and treatment of a wide range of ailments and disorders.
-We provide trusted, authoritative health guidance from leading physicians and researchers at Americas top medical centers and hospitals.
+These publications are an outgrowth of the School’s commitment to help improve the health and wellness of our community of readers by publishing expert advice on the prevention, diagnosis and treatment for a wide range of ailments and disorders.
+We provide trusted, authoritative health guidance from leading physicians and researchers at America’s top medical centers and hospitals.